stevenagechessclub/stevenagechessclub.github.io/test/md/fixtures.md

 # Club Fixture Calendar

-See [fixtures.csv](/fixtures/fixtures.csv) for detailed fixture list where UPPERCASE teams are home fixtures and lowercase teams are away fixtures.
+See [fixtures.csv](/fixtures/fixtures.csv) for detailed fixture list.

 Or the below table where **bold teams** are home fixtures and *italic teams* are away fixtures.

+NOTE: We have a bye in the first round of the Sharp Knockout Trophy.
+The Field Trophy, AGM and subsequent Knockout rounds are still to be scheduled.

 | DATE | H & D / Other | 1ST TEAM / SHARP | 2ND TEAM / U1750 KO | 3RD TEAM / U1600 |